 Some 99 percent of enterprise workers now use mobile devices for work-related tasks, according to Information Security Media Group’s (ISMG’s) 2016 Mobile Security & Business Transformation Study, whose target respondents were C-level security and technology leaders across the globe.
 Smartphones are supported by 96 percent of the organizations surveyed by ISMG, while 77 percent support tablets.
 What’s more, 63 percent of organizations surveyed now support BYOD, further complicating the task of mobile security.

 Securing all of those devices requires that organizations take a formal approach to mobile security models, as an ad hoc approach isn’t sufficient when managing enterprise risk from mobile threats.
-Samsung has partnered with Booz Allen Hamilton to break down the risk assessment process that organizations can use to safeguard their mobile device fleets into seven pillars, and we are together offering a comprehensive mobile security assessment program for enterprises who are looking for a complete reset in 2017.
+That’s why there are risk assessment processes that organizations can use to safeguard their mobile device fleets into seven pillars, and match mobile security solutions for each area.

 Solution providers have both a responsibility and an opportunity to help their customers stay ahead of the mobile malware curve with mobile security solutions that address all seven pillars of security.
 Although some customers might have objections to a comprehensive security plan, nearly all the organizations surveyed by ISMG understood the need for a comprehensive mobile security strategy.
 But almost half said budgetary constraints were preventing them from having one, and a third said a lack of IT and support resources was also an issue.